 Thinking about applying to UCL?
 Already applied and are aquatically inclined?
 Or maybe you’re starting this September and are keen to get involved?
 Whichever it is, welcome!

-If you are a competitive swimmer and have gone to counties/regionals/nationals and are interested in joining the BUCS/Competitive squad, please do get in touch before coming to UCL as we want to get training straight away and might even invite you to our pre-season mini training camp.
+If you are a competitive swimmer and have gone to counties/regionals/nationals and are interested in joining the Competitive squad, please do get in touch before coming to UCL as we want to get training straight away and might even invite you to our pre-season mini training camp.
+For more information or just to say hi, email one of this years captains, John (firstname.lastname@example.org) or Caterina (email@example.com).

 What kind of standard is swimming at UCL?

 We cater for a wide variety of swimming capabilities.
-On the fitness end the minimum standard are those who can swim 100m freestyle and 100m backstroke and there is a wide range of abilities, whereas our BUCS team train many times a week and compete at national level.
+On the fitness end, the minimum standard we ask for is ability to swim 100m freestyle and 100m backstroke, however with varying sets and lanes we cater for a wide range of abilities within the fitness squad.
+On the more competitive end, our BUCS team train a bit more often, and compete at national level.

 How do I join?